gautam6023/gautam6023/README.md

 # Hi there 👋

 I am **Gautam Gohil**. a Tech enthusiast.
-I love to build apps that are interesting and useful.
+I love to build apps that are interesting and useful. and I'm a passionate learner who's always willing to learn and work across technologies and domains.
+I love to explore new technologies and leverage them to solve real-life problems sparkles.

 ⚡ Little bit more about me: